alex-mccombie/resume_readme/README.md

 > 		- data analysis integrations with excel and MYOB
 > 		- licence scans. photo ID, licence renewal management
 > 		- KPI tracking, project management.
-> 	- This system was solidly online 24/7 for over a decade
+> 	- This system was solidly online 24/7 for over a 12 years.
 > 	- Used by dozens of companies to calculate millions of dollars of wages for thousands of staff.
 > 	- Provided logistics support for events such as the Big Day Out, the Grand Prix, Splendour in the Grass and Mardigras.

  ---

 #### Pioneera | Networked Sentiment Analysis | 2021-2022 | Analyst Coder
 > - Pioneera is dedicated to monitoring company communications to preventing burnout and stress in the workplace.
+They source staff messaging from slack, microsoft and google, and perform linguistic analysis of staff communications to guide companies in managing staff stress.
-> - I worked on refactoring a networked system of applications, serverless functions and microservices.
+> - Their system connects to a wide collection of microservices.
+Many microservice are used to connect to external messaging vendors.
-> - Required familiarity to OAuth, slack API, google messaging API and microsoft graph.
+> - I created a cloud-based console that make centralised debugging and logging simple across the codebase.
-> - Linguistic analysis of staff communications to guide stress management.
+> - What was previously streamed to many different consoles via console.log(), became an orderly web-served database of recent system events.
-> - Running in google cloud, with docker containers, pub-sub, serverless functions.
+> - Each event carries a payload that shows the context of the code at the point of the original log call.
-> - CI/CD managed through github actions
+> - This is a detailed and invaluable resource for anyone working on the code in the future.
-> - Bulk polling of external messaging systems:
+> - Their application runs in google cloud, with docker containers, pub-sub calls mapped and serverless functions.
-> 	- google workspace
+> - All CI/CD managed through github actions.
-> 	- Microsoft Graph
+> Messaging systems - google, microsoft and slack
-> 	- Slack - with custom slackbot functionality.
+> - Bulk polling of a multi-platform messaging stream
 > - Unified event logging console
-> 	- detailed capture and tracking of system events, errors, statuses from anywhere in the codebase.
+> 	- Allows the logging of system events, errors, debug and status reports from across a multi-platformed codebase.
-> 	- captures system activity from diverse cloud-based microservices and containers into a centralised web-based system log.
+> 	- captures system activity from diverse cloud-based microservices and containers into a centralised web-accessible system log.

 ---

 #### Howsafe | Kiosk OS | 2021
 > - Howsafe is a WHS consultancy that works with industrial clients across Australia.
 > - I was brought in to rescue a gateway kiosk project that had been abandoned by its developer.
-> 	- I was told it only needed “a bit of a fix” - after 18 months of development, what they really had was an electron-based stand-alone prototype with no network layer.
+> 	- I was told it only needed “a bit of a fix” - after 18 months of development, what they really had was a stand-alone prototype running on electron with no actual network connectivity.
 > - I pulled the prototype apart, and I re-implemented it in node, mongodb and reactjs.
 > 	- After a week I had a look-alike prototype of the new kiosk available, which was used by the online review team to test the concept and develop the final application.
 > - Each kiosk has a 42 inch industrial touchscreen powered by an embedded Intel NUC, running a custom local server.